omarkmu/krdict.py/docs/scraper.md

 **Parameters:**

-- `response`: The word search results to extend.
+- `response`: The word search responses to extend.
 - `raise_errors`: Whether errors that occur during scraping should be raised or ignored.

 **Returns:**